On the residual and profinite closures of commensurated subgroups: Applications to residually finite groups

-Given $H \le G$, we say that $H$ is \textbf{relatively residually finite} in $G$ if $\mc{N}(G,H)$ has trivial intersection.
+Given $H \le G$, we say that $H$ is \textbf{relatively residually finite} in $G$ if the subgroups of $\mc{N}(G,H)$ have trivial intersection.
 In other words, every non-trivial element of $H$ is separated from the identity by a quotient of $G$ in which $H$ has finite image.
 If $G$ itself is residually finite, then every subgroup is relatively residually finite, so the results of this section will apply to commensurated subgroups of residually finite groups.

 \begin{lem} Let $G$ be a group and $H \leq G$ be a subgroup.
 Then